js-arias/gm-earthbyte/README.md

 A color key,
-which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-cao-landscape-key.tab`.
+which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-landscape-cao-key.tab`.

 ## References